-Prior to the submission phase, the developer has contracted a licensed evaluation lab and together with that lab has filled in the application form.
-A signed copy of the application form, together with a draft Security Target, must be sent by email to <a href="mailto:seeiig@seiig
+Prior to the submission phase, the developer shall have contracted a licensed evaluation lab and, together with that lab, have filled in the application form.
+A signed copy of the application form, together with a draft Security Target for the TOE, must be sent by email to sesip@trustcb.com.